dortania/OpenCore-Install-Guide/ktext.md

   * Note: Atheros Killer E2500 models are actually Realtek based, for these systems please use [RealtekRTL8111](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases) instead
 * [RealtekRTL8111](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases)
   * For Realtek's Gigabit Ethernet
-  * Requires OS X 10.8 and up for versions v2.2.0 and below, macOS 10.12 and up for versions v2.2.2 through v2.3.0 (inclusive), macOS 10.14 and up for versions v2.4.0 and up
+  * Requires OS X 10.8 and up for versions v2.2.0 and below, macOS 10.12 and up for version v2.2.2, macOS 10.14 and up for versions v2.3.0 and up
   * **NOTE:** Sometimes the latest version of the kext might not work properly with your Ethernet.
 If you see this issue, try older versions.
 * [LucyRTL8125Ethernet](https://www.insanelymac.com/forum/files/file/1004-lucyrtl8125ethernet/)
   * For Realtek's 2.5Gb Ethernet